deftcon/Tetration-Virtual-Bootcamp/lab-env-build/README.md

 ##### LICENSE

 This lab is provided using the <a href="https://github.com/deftcon/cisco-tetration-hol/blob/master/LICENSE" target="_blank">GPL-3.0</a>.
 You may fork this repo and use it mostly as you like, however you must retain the same GPL license, and you must give credit.
 This lab was created by <a href="https://github.com/raheel-anwar" target="_blank">Raheel Anwar</a>, <a href="https://github.com/mamullen13316" target="_blank">Matt Mullen<a>, and <a href="https://github.com/highspeedsnow" target="_blank">Mark Snow</a>.
-All video content was created, directed, shot, and edited by <a href="https://www.instagram.com/highspeedsnow" target="_blank">Mark</a>.
+All video content was created, directed, and edited by <a href="https://www.instagram.com/highspeedsnow" target="_blank">Mark</a> and was shot by both Mark and Matt.

 ---